-Justin Zeigler, Product Strategy/Marketing for Datacap Systems, points out that although the space is crowded, there’s ample opportunity to sell modern gift card solutions.
-“Merchants are looking for new ways to engage with their existing and prospective customer base and contemporary gift/loyalty platforms are an ideal starting point,” he says.
+Justin Zeigler, Director of Product and Marketing at Datacap Systems, points out that although the space is crowded, there’s ample opportunity to sell modern gift card solutions.
+“Merchants are looking for new ways to engage with their existing and prospective customer base, and contemporary gift/loyalty platforms are an ideal starting point,” he says.

 Beyond giving gift cards omnichannel functionality, Zeigler points out that merchants are also looking for ways to differentiate themselves from their competitors and build a loyal customer base.
 “For this reason, more merchants are opting to bundle gift and loyalty platforms that include CRM, targeted offers, proactive notifications, and advanced metrics,” he says.

 Your customers need your expertise to ensure their gift card solutions share data with their point of sale (POS) systems.
 “Without integration into the POS, the merchant is relegated to an antiquated gift solution via a non-integrated terminal or online platform,” Zeigler says.
 “Gift sale transactions will have to be reconciled separately from the POS, which adds to end-of-day procedures and makes the POS reports less valuable for the merchant.”

 He notes that, more importantly, nonintegrated systems can mean customer experiences suffer.
 “Non-integrated gift platforms often represent a wasted opportunity for merchants to truly connect with their customer base to drive customer loyalty and expand sales,” he says.

 Leveraging Gift Card Solutions for Business Growth for Your Clients – and for You